zaphosting/docs/docs/redm-server-customisation.md

 ---
 id: redm-server-customisation
 title: "RedM: Customise server details"
-description: "Information on how to customise server details displayed in the server list for RedM servers - ZAP-Hosting.com"
+description: "Discover how to customize your server name with colors and emojis to make it stand out in the server list → Learn more now"
 sidebar_label: Customise Server Details
 services:
   - gameserver-redm